 Certificate of Completion

-Medical Receptionist students are required to take the Accuplacer test for English placement.
-In order to begin the program, students must place into English 101, or alternatively, complete English 098 with a 3.0 or higher or English 099 with a 2.0 or higher.
+Medical Receptionist students are required to take the Accuplacer test for English and Math placement.
+In order to begin the program, students must place into ENGL& 101, or alternatively, complete ENGL 098 with a 3.0 or higher or ENGL 099 with a 2.0 or higher.
+Students are also required to place into MATH 099, or alternatively complete MATH 094 with a grade of 2.0 or higher.

 Program Outcomes Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: